 This lack of understanding didn’t stop with my parents.
 Here are a few common misconceptions about public relations that I have encountered over the last 13 years while working in the industry.

-- PR is full of beautiful women, fast cars and long lunches
+PR is full of beautiful women, fast cars and long lunches - PR is a soft career option.
+Far from it.
+It is very competitive and difficult to enter as a graduate.

 - PRs work short hours are drink champagne all day